Polyphagous Shot-hole Borer

 What is the Shire doing?

 The Shire is collaborating with DPIRD to raise awareness, along with training staff to recognise the signs of PSHB.
+We're also working with DPIRD to manage any impacted trees on Shire property.

 What can you do?